UniBO-PRISMLab/c3po/README.md

   * arrowheadAdapter: true if you want to instantiate ArrowHead services as Web Things, false otherwise.
   * wotAdapter: true if you want to instantiate Web Things asArrowHead services, false otherwise.
   * wotRepository: the two modes are "modron" or "wot".
 Use wot if you are not using modron server.
+* logLevel: the log level of the adapter.
+The default is "info", choose "debug" for more details or "warning" for less.